Soak at Buckeye Hot Springs

 Added by Jake Young

-Relax in natural and scenic hot springs along Buckeye Creek, in the Eastern Sierra Nevadas.
-A popular and highly rated spot.
+Buckeye Hot Springs is a natural and scenic hot spring along Buckeye Creek, in the Eastern Sierra Nevadas.
+This is a popular and highly rated spot.

 From the parking lot, walk down the short but steep incline to the springs (200m).
 There is also a campsite within 0.25 miles.